-- 2 cups all-purpose flour, spooned and leveled
+- 2 cups (240 grams) all-purpose flour, spooned and leveled

-- 2 teaspoons baking soda
+- 2 teaspoons (10 grams) baking soda

-- 1 teaspoon baking powder
+- 1 teaspoon (5 grams) baking powder

 - 1 teaspoon ground cinnamon

-- 1/2 teaspoon fine sea salt
+- ½ teaspoon fine sea salt

-- 3/4 cup semisweet chocolate chips
+- ¾ cup (135 grams) bittersweet chocolate chips

 - Powdered sugar, for dusting

-Preheat oven to 325°F with a rack in the center.
+- Preheat oven to 325°F with a rack in the center.
 Butter or spray a 9-inch round cake pan (I have one like this, or try one of these) with cooking spray.
 Line the bottom of the pan with a circle of parchment paper and butter or spray that too.

-- Sprinkle in the flour, remaining 1 2/3 cups sugar, cocoa powder, baking soda, baking powder, cinnamon and salt.
+- Sprinkle in the flour, remaining 1 ⅔ cups sugar, cocoa powder, baking soda, baking powder, cinnamon and salt.
 Use the fork to stir the dry ingredients together a bit and then incorporate into the wet ingredients, mixing gently until well combined.

 - Cool in pan on a rack for at least 40 minutes before removing from pan to cool completely.

-Sprinkle with powdered sugar and serve at room temperature.
+- Sprinkle with powdered sugar and serve at room temperature.